 Go to Cozumel’s public Mercado Municipal to poke around and people-watch.

-(Main entrance points located along Calle R. Salas, spanning Av.
+Cozumel’s Main Municipal Market entrance points are located along Calle R. Salas, spanning Av.
 20 and Av.
-25)
+25

 2. Watch the Cozumel Morning Work Along the Waterfront